 3. In the Administrator Email section:

-This option allows you to enter the email address to which the license expiration notification will be sent.
+This option allows you to enter the email address to which license expiration notifications will be sent.
 You can define multiple email addresses, separating them by semicolons.

 4. In the Health Monitoring Notifications section:

 • Send notification on error events: Select this checkbox to notify investigators of every error event immediately.

 • Minimal Interval Between the Same Error Events (Min): This option allows you to define how frequently notifications about the same error events will be sent.
 For example, if this parameter is set to 5 minutes and the same error event occurs during this period of time multiple times, the investigator will receive only one notification every 5 minutes instead of receiving multiple notifications during this time.
 The default value is 10 minutes.

 • Send notification in case of no error events: This checkbox can be selected to allow notifications to be sent in the case that no error events are written to the Health Monitoring log.
 You can specify how frequently these notifications are sent in the Send Notification in Case of No Error Events Every (Hours) field below it.
 The default value is 6 hours.